markazerdd/katacoda-scenarios-1/101v2/dd101-3integration/step1.md

     This is the same command you grabbed from Datadog in the previous section, minus the API key.
 Your API key is already set as an environment variable in your Training Lab terminals.

-2. Enable Log collection in the `datadog/datadog.yaml`{{open}} file.
-Either click on the link, or refresh the file explorer view and click on the file there.
+2. Enable Log collection in the `datadog/datadog.yaml` file.
+You may need to refresh the file explorer until it becomes available.
 3. Restart the Datadog Agent: `systemctl restart datadog-agent`{{execute}}
 4. Run the Status command we used in the last section: `datadog-agent status`{{execute}}.
 Scroll up till you get to the section for the Collector.
 Now scroll down to see all the checks that are enabled.
 5. Open the **datadog** folder and then expand the **conf.d** folder.
 Notice that there is a folder for each of the integrations that we support.